SJT1988/CIS_17B_Final_Project/README.md

 ## What is ECS?

 "ECS" := "Entity-Component System".
-This is a design pattern where objects can be assigned properties that have their own override methods for Initi(), Draw(), Update(), Render(), etc. which keeps us from having to have a laundry list of code several times in the game loop.
+This is a design pattern where objects can be assigned properties that have their own override methods for Init(), Draw(), Update(), Render(), etc. which keeps us from having to have a laundry list of code several times in the game loop.
 If a component needs to render something to the screen as an animation, it will do that via its own Init(), Update(), and Render Functions at runtime, but these are defined in that component's class files, not in the game loop.

 This is how Unity works.